JohnCoene/javascript-for-r/_book/1-02-basics.md

 ### Serving vs. htmltools {#basics-deps-pro-cons}

 For multiple reasons, the best way to include dependencies is probably the former using htmltools.
-First, it will work with both shiny and rmarkdown [@R-rmarkdown] (whereas the other method previousl< described only works with shiny) reducing the cognitive load on the developer (you); learn to use this method and you will be able to import dependencies for many different output types.
+First, it will work with both shiny and rmarkdown [@R-rmarkdown] (whereas the other method previously described only works with shiny), reducing the cognitive load on the developer (you).
+Learn to use this method and you will be able to import dependencies for many different output types.
 Moreover, it comes with neat features that will be explored later in the book, e.g., dynamic dependencies for interactive visualisations or shiny.

 Also, using htmltools dependencies will allow other package developers to assess and access the dependencies you build quickly.
 The function `findDependencies` will accept another function from which it can extract the dependencies.
 The object it returns can then be used elsewhere making dependencies portable.
 Below we use this function to extract the dependencies of the `fluidPage` function from the shiny package.